AB987-GH/MockScore/README.md

 MockScore is a free, open-source passion project I developed to make a simple and straightforward way to utilize powerful tabulation for Mock Trial, whether it be for junior high, high school, collegiate, or law school Mock Trial.
+It's designed to be heavily adaptable to whatever your individual tournament or "jurisdiction" might require or need!

 How to use:
 1) Admin inputs team rosters for each side, number of rounds tournament will have, number of awards available, and number of judges in each trial